 Action # Title Description Total Funds Contributing 2.1 NextGen Premium Math Maintain supplemental NextGen Math Subscription to accompany skill-based small group support in core mathematics classrooms for all students with a keen focus on the following and meeting the unique needs of student groups: EL, Foster Youth and Low Income. \$4,940.00 Yes 2.2 Additional Professional Development and Training Days These funds will add days to the teacher annual work calendar to further support teacher development during the summer to enhance academic and social emotional supports provided to unduplicated students as well as all students.
 Funds will provide release time for teachers to review interim assessment results with site leadership after each benchmark window.
 Professional development will provide staff with (1) time and materials to continue the development of pacing plans and the development of CCSS aligned learning activities, and (2) training to continue to implement the CCSS across subject areas.
 Professional development will be provided for new and returning teachers for a total of five professional days above and beyond teacher contractual work days.
-Lastly, release time will be provided at the conclusion of assessment windows in order to action plan with the assistance of a data cycle coach. \$13,500.00 Yes 2.3 Summer School 2022 As per May 2022 NWEA data analysis, we are finding that dramatic learning gaps exist for our unduplicated students.
+Lastly, release time will be provided at the conclusion of assessment windows in order to action plan with the assistance of a data cycle coach. \$13,500.00 Yes 2.3 Summer School 2024 As per May 2022 NWEA data analysis, we are finding that dramatic learning gaps exist for our unduplicated students.
 Research tells us that learning gaps will take multiple years to address.
 Here at Elk Hills, there is a commitment to plan for additional summer school \$33,500.00 Yes

-Action # Title Description Total Funds Contributing (summer 2022) learning opportunities in order to ensure that our unduplicated students are able to close their achievement gaps in ELA and Math.
+Action # Title Description Total Funds Contributing (summer 2024) learning opportunities in order to ensure that our unduplicated students are able to close their achievement gaps in ELA and Math.
 Priority registration will be given to unduplicated students who continue to experience the most extreme learning gaps.
 2.4 Technology and LMS, Collaboration Software In order to ensure that our unduplicated students have access to in person and distance learning in order to access their education, we will continue to purchase and replace Chromebooks to maintain 1:1 devices for all students.
 Funds will also ensure internet connectivity and access for all unduplicated students.
 Funds will also secure technology monitoring software as well as continued Learning Management System Tools and Resources (Canvas, GoGuardian & Zoom).
-Computer cases will also be secured for each student. \$18,500.00 Yes 2.5 Instructional Technology (Reading) In order to continue accelerating student growth, EHSD is committed to researching instructional learning tools such as Learning A-Z, Acadience, MAP Fluency, or Accelerated Reader for students reading below grade level. \$28,769.29 Yes 2.6 Small Group Reading and Literacy Support K-8 Literacy Teacher on Special Assignment works to build the capacity of all K-8 teachers in reading and first instruction best practices.
-The TOSA addresses students struggling to read while also accelerating the pace students are learning to read vs. reading to learn K-8. \$107,278.08 Yes 2.7 Small Group Reading / Literacy Resources (Literacy Center) Funds will provide resources and tools targeted to support unduplicated students and build-out a school-wide literacy center for all students.
-Resources and tools are targeted to supporting all kids reading below grade level while providing an environment to facilitate small reading groups and parent workshops to help build parent capacity. \$10,000.00 Yes
+Computer cases will also be secured for each student. \$21,500.00 Yes 2.5 Instructional Technology (Reading) In order to continue accelerating student growth, EHSD is committed to researching instructional learning tools such as Learning A-Z, Acadience, MAP Fluency, or Accelerated Reader for students reading below grade level. \$29,750.00 Yes 2.6 Small Group Reading and Literacy Support K-8 Literacy Teacher on Special Assignment works to build the capacity of all K-8 teachers in reading and first instruction best practices.
+The TOSA addresses students struggling to read while also accelerating the pace students are learning to read vs. reading to learn K-8.
+This Action will be retired for the 23-24 school year. \$0.00 No 2.7 Small Group Reading/Literacy Resources (Literacy Center) Funds will provide resources, including a literacy intervention small group reading aide, and tools targeted to support unduplicated students and build-out a school-wide literacy center for all students.
+Resources and tools are targeted to supporting all kids reading below grade level while providing an environment to facilitate small reading groups (with help from an instructional aide) and parent workshops to help build parent capacity. \$40,000.00 Yes